Tsum Valley Trek- 15 Days

 Excludes

-• Any kinds of alcoholic and non-alcoholic drinks, drink water, chocolate bars and Bar bills etc
+• All alcoholic and non-alcoholic drinks, bottled water, chocolate bars, and bar bills

-• Laundry, telephone, hot shower, heater, camera battery charge etc
+• Laundry, telephone, hot showers, heater charges, and camera battery charging on the trek

 Add-Ons & Options